Zach Braddock

-William Zachary Braddock (born August 23, 1987) is a former professional baseball pitcher.
+William Zachary Braddock (born August 23, 1987) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Milwaukee Brewers.

 Professional career

 Milwaukee Brewers

-Braddock was drafted by the Milwaukee Brewers in the 18th round of the 2005 Major League Baseball Draft out of Gloucester Catholic High School.
+Braddock was drafted by the Milwaukee Brewers in the 18th round of the 2005 Major League Baseball draft out of Gloucester Catholic High School.

 A native of Mount Holly Township, Braddock was called up to the majors for the first time on May 23, 2010, and recorded his first Major League win on June 7 of that season.

 Braddock did not pitch for the Brewers in 2012 due to personal issues.
 He was released by Milwaukee following the promotion of Brooks Conrad on May 4, 2012.

 Baltimore Orioles

 On December 19, 2012, Braddock was signed to a minor league deal with the Baltimore Orioles and received an invitation to spring training with the big club.
 He was released by the Orioles on May 24, 2013.